dhh1128/coia/README.md

 # Conventions for Opaque Identifier Aliases (COIA)
 ## Overview
-This spec explains [how to generate](#conventions) consistent, human-friendly aliases (labels) for opaque identifiers that refer to actors with complex identities (people, organizations, AI-based agents, and so forth).
+This spec explains [how to generate](#conventions) consistent, human-friendly aliases (labels) for hard-to-remember identifiers that refer to actors with complex identities (people, organizations, AI-based agents, and so forth).
 COIA aliases look like this:

-* me-as-ceo-at-acme
-* me-as-patient-at-mayo-clinic
-* ?bob-as-business-executive
+* cecilia-as-second-violin-at-vienna-symphony
+* moi-en-tant-que-directeur-général-chez-loréal ("Me as CEO at L'Oréal")
+* 0-トヨタサプライチェーンでの購買者として ("Toyota as purchaser in supply chain")
+* 2-علي-بصفته-شريك-تجاري ("Ali as business partner")

-COIA benefits users of digital wallets, password managers, verifiable credentials, cryptographic keys, and similar technologies.
+COIA aliases are a high-ROI UX enhancement for users of digital wallets, password managers, verifiable credentials, cryptographic keys, and similar technologies.

 Implementing COIA is easy.
 Adopting COIA imposes no learning curve.
 Following COIA will improve clarity, confidence, utility, and safety.
 Since the conventions help software help its own users, they deliver value as soon as they're adopted in one app, regardless of when they spread throughout an ecosystem.